lau-luna/lautaro-luna/README.md

 ### About Me
 - I am 18 years old and I am from Laboulaye, Córdoba, Argentina.
-- I'm currently studying in the programming speciality at I. P. E. T. y M. N° 257 "Dr. René Favaloro".
+- I'm currently studying in the programming speciality at I.P.E.T. y M. N° 257 "Dr. René Favaloro".
 - I am a self-taught and highly creative individual who seeks to learn and improve every day.
 - I enjoy working with the backend of the project.